-The NSW Government is investing \$6 billion over the next four years to deliver more than 170 new and upgraded schools to support communities across NSW.
-In addition, a record \$1.3 billion is being spent on school maintenance over four years.
+The NSW Government is investing \$6.7 billion over the next four years to deliver more than 190 new and upgraded schools to support communities across NSW.
+In addition, a record \$1.3 billion is being spent on school maintenance over five years.
 This is the largest investment in public education infrastructure in the history of NSW.

-A project is underway to upgrade Greystanes Public School.
+An upgrade is underway at Wentworthville Public School.

 The project will deliver: